marzpuente/mjpuenteperez420X/Assignment2/readme.md

 One last thing I would have added was some background music to set an apocolyptic mood!

 Final Paragraph: I was unable to get feedback due to the end of the term.
 I would say that I hit most of my expectations.
-However I wish I could have implemented some wave forms from my Assignment 1 as well as implementing noise into the project.
+However I wish I could have implemented some wave forms from my Assignment 1 as well as implementing noise into the those wave forms.